LGBTQ people in sports in the United States: Basketball

+In 2007, British former Utah Jazz and Orlando Magic player John Amaechi became the first former NBA player to come out as gay.

 In 2013, Jason Collins publicly came out as gay.
 President Barack Obama contacted him offering his support.
 In 2014, Jason Collins played for the Brooklyn Nets of the NBA, making him the first openly gay athlete to play in any of the four major North American professional sports leagues.

 In 2014, shortly after the end of the season, sophomore starting guard Derrick Gordon of the University of Massachusetts Amherst came out as gay, making him the first Division I men's basketball player to do so while still playing in college.
-Later that year, still playing for the University of Massachusetts Amherst, he became the first openly gay player in Division I to play in a men's basketball game.
+Later that year, he became the first openly gay player in Division I to play in a men's basketball game.
 In 2016, as a player for Seton Hall University, he became the first openly gay man to play in the March Madness tournament.

 Jesse Taylor, a basketball player at Dakota Wesleyan University, came out as gay in 2015, making him South Dakota's first openly gay college athlete.

 In 2015, Bryant University assistant basketball coach Chris Burns came out as gay, making him the first openly gay coach in NCAA Division I men's basketball.

+In 2016, Curt Miller, head coach of the Connecticut Sun, became the first openly gay male head coach in the WNBA.
+He is believed to be the first openly gay male head coach of any professional sports team in the U.S.

+Figure skating (team events)

+At the 2018 Winter Olympics, Adam Rippon won a bronze medal in the figure skating team event as part of the U.S. team, which made him the United States' first openly gay athlete to win a medal at the Winter Olympics; previously that year he had become the first openly gay U.S. athlete to qualify for the Winter Olympics.

 Flag football

 In 2002, the National Gay Flag Football League was founded.

+In 2010, the DC Gay Flag Football League was founded, joining two dozen other teams as part of the National Gay Flag Football League.